theopin/tp/docs/UserGuide.md

 ![Our Logo](https://i.ibb.co/VxzKbbz/a1.png)

-Welcome to the official user guide of CheatLogs, a free and open-source cheatsheet manager that with blazing fast organization and searching via a command-line interface (CLI).
+Welcome to the official user guide of CheatLogs, a free and open-source cheatsheet manager with blazing fast organization and searching via a command-line interface (CLI).

 This user guide serves as a reference for using the features of CheatLogs.
 The level of technicality within this document is tailored towards our target audience, novice programmers.
 For new users, we recommend reading this from the very [start](#before-start).